clux/facemaulers/east/epilogue.md

 he has put a serious target on himself with the wand of orcus if he's unwilling to relinquish it. potion of longevity for GW (1d6+6 years younger 90% chance) golden `Maul to the City` (+0 ceremonial, +2 CHA)

-## Zed
-For Jay more than Faey.
-He is in the ring.
-But no-one knows

 ### Waterdeep
 [[gregor]], they kind of saved him. it's probably best if his ending is left vague.